 Hide similar log entries

-You can hide logs to quickly remove large amounts of similar log entries from your query results.
+You can hide similar log entries, which lets you remove logs from your query results.

-When you run a query, the query results are analyzed for patterns as they are being sent for display in the Query results pane.
-Log entries are then automatically grouped based on similar log field content.
-If a significant pattern is detected, a banner appears in the Query results pane showing the percentage of similar results that can be hidden:
+Hide large amounts of automatically grouped log entries.
+When you run a query, the query results are analyzed for patterns and log entries are then automatically grouped based on similar log field content.
+If a significant pattern is detected, a banner appears in the Query results pane showing the percentage of results that can be hidden:

-To hide similar logs, click Hide similar entries.
-This adds a clause to the query and reloads the query results.
+Hide similar entries: This button adds a clause to the query and reloads the query results.

-To preview which log entries would be hidden, click Preview.
-A separate window opens which describes the pattern found, and shows examples of the entries that will be hidden.
+Preview: A separate window opens which describes the pattern found, and shows examples of the entries.

 When you hide similar logs, no information is saved outside of the Logs Explorer session, and each query produces a new analysis, based only on the logs shown.
 Different queries analyze different portions of the log entries depending on the types of logs returned.